 For full sized, downloadable images of the plants listed, please see our "PHOTO GALLERY"

 Camellia japonica ‘Alba Plena'~ No modern camellia has equaled the popularilty, and none is likely to replace this sentimental favorite.
-One of the earliest camellias to reach America (1792), 'Alba Plena' produces medium sized formal double white blooms early in the season.
+One of the earliest camellias to reach America (1792), 'Alba Plena' produces medium sized, perfectly formal double white blooms early in the season.

 Camellia japonica ‘Black Magic’ ~ California 1991 ~ Very shiny, heavily-serrated holly-like leaves on a tall upright shrub.
 To add to the magic, the large, strange-looking flowers are black-red, seemingly dipped in high-gloss polyurethane.
 Weird and cool.
 Late season.